w-jamesi/awesome-eip-7702/README.md

 - [Sending gaslsss transactions from an EOA with EIP7702](https://raylac.notion.site/eoa-gasless-transactions) - Looking into the nuances of combining 7702 and 4337 for gasless transactions
 - [QuickNode: EIP-7702 Implementation Guide: Build and Test Smart Accounts](https://www.quicknode.com/guides/ethereum-development/smart-contracts/eip-7702-smart-accounts) - A practical tutorial explaining EIP-7702, its benefits, and how to implement it using smart contracts.
 Includes code examples and deployment instructions.
 - [Fireblocks: 7702’s Superpowers — What makes EIP-7702 great](https://medium.com/fireblocks-tech-blog/7702s-superpowers-what-makes-eip-7702-great-4d2d8325a39f) - A review of EIP-7702 from the lense of a tech decision maker.
+- [Biconomy: EIP-7702 Comprehensive Guide for Apps] - A zero-to-hero guide for app developers to understand how they can leverage EIP-7702 since wallets will not allow them to sign delegations.

 ## Videos